 - Communication Services

-You can explore a portfolio's exposure throughout the world in the Regional Heatmap.
+You can explore a portfolio's exposure throughout the world in the Regional Exposure widget.
 Here we illustrate the portfolio's exposure over the following seven geographic regions: North America, Latin America, Europe, Asia, Middle East, Africa, and Oceania.
 Hover over any of the geographic regions, or click on one in the corresponding table, for a breakdown of the subregions within the geographic regions symbolized on the map.